-Some pupils in the Early Years' classes will be EYFS aged, however, in some cases pupils may remain in these classes to support their personal learning needs.
-The following process is in place to ensure children's successful transition to their next class:
+Pupils in the early years' classes are predominantly EYFS, however, in some cases pupils may remain in their class in older years.
+At Sandon, EYFS pupils are taught in a mixed age primary class based on pupil need.

+The following process is in place to ensure children's successful transition to Year 1/ the next stage of their education:

-- Parents are contacted to ensure they know about school procedures, allocation of classes and to voice any concerns they may wish to express. - Pupils often have transition periods in their new class in the summer term to allow an adjustment period before the summer holidays. - Reception and KS1/2 staff will meet to discuss each child's development in order to support a smooth transition to their next class.
+- Parents are contacted to ensure they know about school procedures, allocation of classes and to voice any concerns they may wish to express. - Pupils often have transition periods in their new class in the summer term to allow an adjustment period before the summer holidays. - Reception and Year 1 staff will meet to discuss each child's development in order to support a smooth transition to Year 1.
 The EYFS profile and other relevant information is shared during this meeting.